dennihous/dennihous/README.md

-- 👋 Hi, I’m @dennihous
+- 👋 Hi, I’m Dennis
-- 👀 I’m interested in ...
+- 👀 I’m a software developer
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently building a project using mern
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any JavaScript framework
-- 📫 How to reach me ...
+- 📫 How to reach me linkedin: https://www.linkedin.com/in/dennis-houston-170772111/

 <!---
 dennihous/dennihous is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.